BrendelGroup/AEGeAn/docs/api.rst

 .. c:type:: AgnRemoveChildrenVisitor

   Implements the GenomeTools ``GtNodeVisitor`` interface.
 This is a node visitor used for correcting removing all children of each top-level feature.
 Psuedo-features are not modified.
-See the `class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnRemoveChildrenVisitor.h>`_.
+See the `AgnRemoveChildrenVisitor class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnRemoveChildrenVisitor.h>`_.

 .. c:function:: GtNodeStream* agn_remove_children_stream_new(GtNodeStream *in)